Analysis: Iowa Democrats are attracted to two faces of change - Go Tech Daily

 Sanders spent three decades in Washington, first in the House of Representatives and then in the Senate.
 But he mostly served as an independent man who was on the sidelines of the Democratic Party before breaking out in the 2016 presidential election and turning out to be a tough challenger against favorite Hillary Clinton.

-During his own rally in New Hampshire on Tuesday, he asked supporters to help him quit the job he had started during this campaign.
+During his own rally in New Hampshire on Tuesday, he asked supporters to help him finish the job he had started during this campaign.

 “Let’s create the political revolution this country needs,” he said.